 Throughout the history of the Great Race, it has been a priority to encourage youth to participate, be it as a participant or part of the staff.
 Eventually, a special class was created for young automotive enthusiasts who wanted to pilot a vintage car in the Great Race.
 This class would be known as the X-Cup class.

 X-Cup Need to Know

 The following are extracts of some particular requirements:

-I.E.4.
-X-Cup teams are qualified high-school/college/youth-group teams.
-X-Cup competitors are eligible for X-Cup awards only.
+I.E.4 X-Cup Teams are qualified high-school/college/technical school or youth-group Teams.
+X-Cup Teams are eligible for X-Cup awards only.

 The following persons may compete in the X-Cup:

 b.
-X-Cup navigators: Each X-Cup navigator must be enrolled (or graduated within 12 months) in an qualified high-school/college/youth-group team, and be younger than 22 years old as of Stage 1.
+X-Cup navigators: Each X-Cup navigator must be enrolled (or graduated within 12 months) in an qualified high-school/college/technical school or youth-group program, as of Stage 1.
 Each X-Cup Team must have 2 or more different navigators, each navigating a maximum of five Stages

 Entry is made via the Registration Page, (see FAQ's for special information on current X-Cup entry status).